nhathadt11/blog/content/posts/element-production-fusion/index.md

 tags: [astrophysics, coce]
 ---

-Why does the Sun shine?
-Nuclear fusion from H to Fe
+Why does the sun shine?
+The Sun's radiance results from the process of nuclear fusion, which transforms hydrogen into other light elements, and ultimately iron (H..Fe).

 {{< figure src="posts/element-production-fusion/images/image1.png" title="Star core" >}}

 What is actually happening is that 4 atoms of Hydrogen come together in a series of steps that we are going to leave out for now, they form a helium atom.
 That is made from 2 protons and 2 neutrons.
-So we have some conversion of 4 protons into 2 neutrons into 1 Helium.
+So some conversion of 4 protons into 2 neutrons into 1 Helium.
 This works because there is quantum mechanical tunneling going on.
 The 4 positively charged protons would actually repel themselves.

 Because this tunneling effect it is hot enough so that these protons can be eventually combined into 1 helium nucleus.